-MR. BROOMALL. - 212 ADVANCED HEBREW READING.
+212 ADVANCED HEBREW READING.
 Selected portions of the historical, prophetical, and poetical books, with emphasis on acquisition of vocabulary and facility in reading.
 Prerequisite course, 202.
+Elective, two hours.

-MR. BROOMALL. - 213 HEBREW SYSTAX.
+213 HEBREW SYNTAX.
 The method of study will be to set forth the principal rules governing parts of speech and sentence structure, with examples from the Hebrew Bible prepared by the students.
 The course is designed to be an aid in exegetical study.